sebadob/hiqlite/README.md

 configure and more importantly maintain.
 And embedded SQLite will bring database updates basically for free when you build a new version.

-When configured correctly, SQLite offers really good performance and can handle most workloads these days.
+When configured correctly, SQLite offers very good performance and can handle most workloads these days.
 In very first benchmarks that I did to find out if the project makes sense in the first place, I got up to 24.5k single inserts / s on a cheap consumer grade M2 SSD.
 These tests were done on localhost with 3 different processes, but still with real networking in between them.
 On another machine with older SATA SSDs it reached up to 16.5k inserts / s.